alanwsmith/typing-rust.alanwsmith.com/src/variables/index.md

 2. A name
 3. The `=` sign
 4. The value
-5. A `;`
+5. A `;` character

 The values for a string of text looks like this:
 `String::from("apple")`.
-Using that and `alfa` for the name this is how we create a variable:
+Using that and `alfa` for the name we can create a variable like this:

 ```rust,noplayground
 let alfa = String::from("apple");